 - Q-Points work best in open landscapes, or sites with mostly bare earth.
 Avoid using Q-Points in high vegetation areas, urban areas, or other environments with many surface features.

-- If there are surface items such as vehicles, construction equipment, or other temporary features you can remove them before running the Q-Points tool using the Clean Terrain tool so Q-Points are not generated on them.
+- If there are surface items such as vehicles, construction equipment, or other temporary features you can remove them before running the Q-Points tool using the Replace Terrain or Remove Object tools so Q-Points are not generated on them.

 - Remember, you can always use any Point Grid tool over small subsets of your whole project.
 If you have areas where Q-Points would work best, use them there, and other Point Grid types in the other areas where it may not be suitable.